androidovshchik/android-reverse-starter/README.md

 # android-reverse-starter
-> Useful tools for reverse out of the box (Linux compatible)
+> Useful tools for reverse out of the box (Unix compatible)

 ## Requirements
 * JDK